 Careers Education at GCS

 Gladesmore Community School takes Careers Education very seriously.
-We know that for many students careers education provides a goal for students building intrinsic motivation for hard work at school.
+We know that for many pupils careers education provides a goal for pupils building intrinsic motivation for hard work at school.

 In Year 7 pupils learn about the skills required to be successful in the workplace and reflect on how school is helping them to acquire these skills.